 - Non-aircrew personnel qualified under the same conditions as the Army.

-Due to British uniform regulations, neither the Atlantic Star nor the Air Crew Europe would be awarded to a recipient of the France and German Star.
+Due to British uniform regulations, neither the Atlantic Star nor the Air Crew Europe would be awarded to a recipient of the France and Germany Star.
 The recipient of this medal could wear a silver rose emblem on the ribbon of the first star they earned when wearing the ribbons without the medals attached.

 The Clasp with the title ‘Atlantic’ was awarded to the recipient qualifying for the France & Germany Star and the Atlantic Star.
-This was attached to the ribbon of the France and German Star to show service rendered.
+This was attached to the ribbon of the France and Germany Star to show service rendered.
 A second clasp to this Star was not awarded for ‘Air Crew Europe.’

 Materials: The majority of the British medals and clasps are made of solid silver, though some were issue in bronze versions, mainly to Indian non-combatants.
 The majority of the British campaign awards are circular, usually 36mm in diameter.